manfredjoa/wine-about-it-client/README.md

 | /filter/rose    | View rosé wines            |
 | /filter/:wineId | View a specific wine by ID |

+## Known Issues

+- Responsive design is not fully implemented
+- Order History card is not formatted correctly when there is no order history
+- Favorites are not displaying correctly at the /account-info endpoint
+- The popover message for adding wines to your favorites and shopping cart needs to be cliked out of in order for the correct message to display

 ## Next Steps

+- Fix known issues
+- Search Bar function where you can search for a specific wine by name
+- Add a "Reviews" section where users can leave reviews for wines
+- Add a "Contact Us" section where users can send us a message
+- Add ability to adjust quantity of wines in shopping cart (you can currently only clear the entire cart)
+- Add ability to update account information

 ## Contributing